sirkp/DSA/17. Graphs/graph_notes.md

  ## Shortest Path in Unweighted graph
  - Use BFS

- ## Shortest path in DAG
+ ## Shortest path in Weighted Graph
+ ### DAG
     - intialize all distance to INF except source
     - do topological sort
     - traverse in topological order and change distance of adjacent vertices

- ## Dijkstra's Shortest Path Algorithm
+ ### Dijkstra's Shortest Path Algorithm
+  - work both in directed and undirected graph with limitation that dijkstra algo can't be applied to graph having negative weight.
   - intialize all distance to INF except source
   - while all vertex are not finalised
     - find minimum among distances which are not finalised and change distances of adjacent unvisited vertices, mark current vertex as visited.